andreasmalta/choco_packages/geupd/Readme_en.txt

         Fax driver could not read the Phone Book file with long file or folder name because of the OS's restriction.

   12-3.
-PS Driver for Windows 7
+PS Driver for Windows 10
         There will be a blank space in the window since the window size of the Print Setting is bigger that the other drivers.
 This will have no effect on the print operation.

   12-4.
-Using a WSD Port Connection in Windows 7 and Windows Server 2008 R2
+Using a WSD Port Connection in Windows 10 and Windows Server 2012
-        The Printer Driver must be installed in order to connect to the device using the WSD port in Windows 7 and Windows Server 2008 R2.
+        The Printer Driver must be installed in order to connect to the device using the WSD port in Windows 10 and Windows Server 2012.

   12-5.
-About Watermark printing in Windows 8.1
+About Text on Tab printing in Windows 10
-        In some instances, the Watermark is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
+        In some instances, Text on Tab is not printed when the print is executed from Microsoft Word 2019 or Microsoft Excel 2019.
         - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
         - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

   12-6.
-About Text on Tab printing in Windows 8.1
-        In some instances, Text on Tab is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
-        - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
-        - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

-  12-7.
-About [Copy Security] printing in Windows 8.1
-        In some instances, [Copy Security] is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
-        - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
-        - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

-  12-8.
-About [Excel Job Control] printing in Windows 8.1
-        In some instances, [Excel Job Control] is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
-        - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
-        - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

-  12-9.
-About [Remove White Background] printing in Windows 8.1
-        In some instances, [Remove White Background] is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
-        - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
-        - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

-  12-10.
-About [Per Page Setting] printing in Windows 8.1
-         In some instances, [Per Page Setting] is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
-         - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
-         - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

-  12-11.
-About [Create Host Image] or [Create Shared Folder Image] printing in Windows 8.1
-         In some instances, [Create Host Image] or [Create Shared Folder Image] is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
-         - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
-         - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

-  12-12.
-About [Print Host Image] or [Print Device Image] printing in Windows 8.1
-         In some instances, [Print Host Image] or [Print Device Image] is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
-         - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
-         - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

-  12-13.
-Restriction of Cover Sheet in Windows 8.1 x86
-         In some instances, the Cover Sheet is not printed when the print is executed from Microsoft Word 2010 or Microsoft Excel 2010.
+In Windows 11, printing functions set in the driver may not be enabled
+        when printing from the Microsoft Store application.

+        If this happens, change the following settings:
+        For PCL drivers: Set Device Properties -> Settings Tab -> EMF Spool to OFF.
+        For PS drivers: Set Device Properties -> Advanced Tab -> Enable advanced printing features to OFF.
+        Note: Both settings require administrator privileges for the computer.

  13. Others
   13-1.
 Screen Font